Calcium and the Vegan Diet

 How much calcium does a person need?

-The Institute of Medicine in the United States sets calcium recommendations at 1300 mg. for people age nine to eighteen, 1000 mg for adults, and 1200 mg. for women over fifty and men over seventy.
+The Institute of Medicine in the United States sets recommendations for calcium at 1300 mg. for people age nine to eighteen, 1000 mg for adults, and 1200 mg. for women over fifty and men over seventy.
 These numbers are probably not exactly right, but they’re the best we’ve got and it therefore makes sense to plan your diet in a way so that you can hit these recommendations.

-Meeting Your Calcium Needs
+Meeting Your Needs with Vegan Foods

 Now that we know that you need something like 1000 to 1300 milligrams of calcium each day, reaching this number becomes largely a matter of simple arithmetic.
 Here is what various calcium-rich vegan foods deliver: